solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 The `ReplRpcUpdatedSlotsRequestor`, this service is responsible for peridically sending the request `ReplRpcUpdatedSlotsRequest` to its peer validator or replica for the latest slots.
 It specifies the latest slot (last_replicated_slot) for which the replica has already fetched the accounts information for.
+This maintains the ReplWorkingSlotSet and manages the lifecycle of BankForks, BlockCommitmentCache (for the highest confirmed slot) and the optimistically confirmed bank.

 The `ReplRpcUpdatedSlotsServer`, this service is responsible for serving the `ReplRpcUpdatedSlotsRequest` and sends the `ReplRpcUpdatedSlotsResponse` back to the requestor.
 The response consists of a vector of new slots the validator knows of which is later than the specified last_replicated_slot.
 This services also runs in the main validator.
+This service gets the slots for replication from the BankForks, BlockCommitmentCache and OptimiscallyConfirmBank.

 The `ReplRpcAccountsRequestor`, this service is responsible for sending the request `ReplRpcAccountsRequest` to its peer validator or replica for the `ReplAccountInfo` for a